Even if you’re relatively unfamiliar with psychology, chances are you’ve heard of cognitive-behavioral therapy, commonly known as CBT.

 Mindfulness can have a wide range of positive impacts, including helping with depression, anxiety, addiction, and many other mental illnesses or difficulties.

-Mindfulness can help those suffering from harmful automatic thoughts to disengage from rumination and obsession by helping them stay firmly grounded in the present.
+The practice can help those suffering from harmful automatic thoughts to disengage from rumination and obsession by helping them stay firmly grounded in the present (Jain et al., 2007).

 This is a fancy name for a simple idea that you have likely already heard of: breaking up large tasks into small steps.